dmipodd/PolandTaxCalculatorForCryptoTrading/README.md

    _java -jar target/polandTaxCalculatorForCryptoTrading-1.0.jar_

 4) if there were no errors then it means that the output file was generated.
    Find the output file with the tax report and use it to fill in PIT-38, section E tax declaration.

+## 🛑 Disclaimer
+This application is for informational purposes only.
+While the tool helps with tax calculations, it does not constitute professional accounting or financial advice.

+The application author (Paddubnik Dzmitry) does not take responsibility for any errors, omissions, or misinterpretations in your tax declaration.

+In case of doubts please consult a qualified accountant or tax advisor before submitting your tax report.